 That’s right!
 Let’s talk about how we can live sustainably with what we eat!

 If you take anything away from this article, let it be this:

 The best effort you can make in terms of how what you eat affects the planet is to buy locally.

-An enormous amount of energy and fossil fuels go into the processing and transportation of food, so by prioritizing produce, meat, and dairy that come from farms and ranches near you, you’ve taken a huge step towards sustainability.
+An enormous amount of energy and fossil fuels go into the processing and transportation of food, so by prioritizing produce, meat, and dairy that come from farms and ranches near you, you’ve taken a huge step toward sustainability.

 Check out your local farmers market, or better yet, start a garden of your own.
-Check out our parent company’s blog for great tips on starting your own garden!

 Eat less meat